camptocamp/training-odoo-openacademy/docs/how-to-integrate-pull-request.md

     target: camptocamp merge-branch-XXXX-master
     shell_command_after:
       # Commit from ?
 Doing what ?
+      -  git fetch camptocamp 6563606f066792682a16936f704d0bdf4bc8429f
       -  git am "$(git format-patch -1 6563606f066792682a16936f704d0bdf4bc8429f -o ../patches)"
   ```

-In the previous example the commit numbered 6563606... is searched in all the remotes of the section,
+In the previous example the commit numbered 6563606...

-then a patch file is made and apply to the consolidated branch.
+1. The commit is fetched from the `camptocamp` remote to ensure it can be found.
+2. The commit is searched in local submodule git history.
-A file containing the patch will be saved in the patches directory and needs to be added in the commit
+3. A file containing the patch will be saved in the patches directory and needs to be added in the commit
 of the project.

-Note: you can add this construction from your CLI, there's an invoke task for you:
+Notes: you can add this construction from your CLI, there's an invoke task for you:
-`invoke submodule.add-pending https://github.com/upstream/repo/[tree]/<commit SHA>`
+`invoke submodule.add-pending https://github.com/user/repo/[tree]/<commit SHA>`

 In the example above, this command should be sufficient:
 `invoke submodule.add-pending https://github.com/odoo/enterprise/tree/6563606`.

+Fetching is important to be nice to other users while you may have the commit locally
+`git-aggregator` is only aware of commits in the `merges` section of the yaml file.
+For other users rebuilding the submodule would fail if they didn't fetched the extra
+remotes manually.

 ## Notes